SWTong/setting-up-pfsense/README.md

 ## Prerequisites <a id="id-link-to-section"></a>
 1. Have your [virtual environment](https://www.virtualbox.org/wiki/Downloads) configured.
 2. Have [WinRAR](https://www.win-rar.com/start.html?&L=0) installed on your computer.
+3. Have your ISP gateway running (we'll be using [Ubuntu ISP](https://silexone.github.io/guides/nestor/ISPsetup.html) here).

 ## Summary <a id="id-link-to-section"></a>
 PFsense is an open source firewall that is based on the FreeBSD operating system.
 Here, we will learn how to install and setup PFsense in a virtualization software, in this case, VirtualBox.